nehaljwani/team.exiv2.org/book/IMaEA.md

 The Libre Graphics Meeting was scheduled to take place in May 2020 in Rennes, France.
 I intended to conduct a workshop on **Image Metadata _and_ Exiv2 Architecture**.
 This book was being written to be used in that presentation.
 Regretfully, the Covid-19 crisis caused the postponement of LGM.

 I started working on Exiv2 to implement GeoTagging.
 As the years have passed, I've explored most of the code.
 I've added new capability such as support for ICC profiles, metadata-piping and file-debugging.
 I've done lots of work on the build, test suite and documentation.
 I've talked to users all over the world and closed several hundred issues and feature requests.
 Over the years, I've met users in India, Singapore, Armenia, the USA and the UK.
 I've attended 2 Open-Source Conferences.
 It's been an adventure and mostly rewarding.
-It's remarkable how seldom users express appreciation.
+When I answer questions, it's rare for users to acknowledge my response.
+Almost nobody says "Thank You, Robin".

 [TOC](#TOC)
 <div id="current"/>